 If you’re living with diabetes, one area of the body you need to be especially aware of is your feet.
 We’ve all likely taken our feet for granted at one time or another, but people living with diabetes are at particular risk for a non-healing diabetic foot ulcer, a potentially life-threatening complication of diabetes.

 What are diabetic foot ulcers?
 A diabetic foot ulcer is a wound, or sore, on the foot of someone living with diabetes.
 If left untreated, these ulcers can lead to severe infections that may result in amputation.
-Because the consequences of not treating a diabetic foot ulcer are so potentially dire, it’s important to seek treatment as soon as you realize an ulcer is present.
+Because the consequences of not treating a diabetic foot ulcer are so potentially dire, it’s important to seek treatment as soon as you realise an ulcer is present.

 Seek Immediate Treatment If You Have a Non-Healing Diabetic Foot Ulcer